Why Rushing Through the Globe is So Last Year: Get Familiar With the Art of Slow Travel

 Fundamentally, slow travel is a mindset.
 It’s about:

-- Spending More Time in Fewer Places: Instead of hopping between countries, slow travelers choose one destination and immersion to the bottom of its culture.
+- Spending More Time in Fewer Places: Instead of hopping between countries, slow travelers choose one destination and dive to the bottom of its culture.

-- Appropriate with Locals: Slow travel emphasizes genuine encounters, like dining at family-owned restaurants or attending community events.
+- Engaging with Locals: Slow travel emphasizes authentic experiences, like dining at family-owned restaurants or attending community events.

 - Traveling Sustainably: By avoiding frequent flights and opting for trains, buses, or even bikes, slow travel reduces your carbon footprint.